SAMOS-76/RISC-V-Team7/Statements/Samuel Amos-Osebeyo.md

 [Program Counter Module](https://github.com/SAMOS-76/RISC-V-Team7/blob/single-cycle-multiplication/rtl/fetch/pc_reg.sv) | [Top Level Module](https://github.com/SAMOS-76/RISC-V-Team7/blob/single-cycle-multiplication/rtl/top.sv) | [Supporting Components]([../rtl/](https://github.com/SAMOS-76/RISC-V-Team7/tree/single-cycle-multiplication/rtl))

 In the Single-Cycle CPU, I was mainly in charge of implementing all of the top level components, creating the program counter and other top level components, and putting it all together in an intuitive way in the top layer splitting the modules into fetch, decode, and execute.
+This gave us a very good base to start working on the pipelined CPU afterwards

 [Relevant Commits: Creating top level components](https://github.com/SAMOS-76/RISC-V-Team7/commit/7e6b55f1d9ca81e779cba3783e78b7f22bdf5ed7)